c-a-h/ndmesh/README.md

 I am the primary author on probably 90% of this code.
 Greg Angle is the author of the other 10%.
 He primarily wrote network programs in C to handle passing the commands and data back and forth to the webserver.
 Unfortunately, I could not find a copy of that code.

+Please see this for a reference of myself and Greg at the ND REU site: http://www.cse.nd.edu/~darts/reupeople.html